B1 Phrasal Verbs: Tu Clave para el Inglés Intermedio

 They are putting up new street signs.

-In our family, we put our Christmas tree up on the first day of December.
+In our family, we put up our Christmas tree on the first day of December.

 Let me ring up my mother to ask her for the recipe.